 In the header of his January 2023 “Community Corner” mass email, Saracki claimed to be “PSTA First Vice President (shown below).
 Also in this case, no such title exists.
 Note that appearance of the city seal in header as well.

 Although the “Community Corner” emails do not have the political advertisement disclaimer by Florida Statutes, they appear to be campaign communications rather than civic-minded effort to “better communicate with the citizens of Oldsmar” that Saracki claims they are.
 The evidence for their political campaign nature can be found in what Saracki himself says when a recipient clicks on “Update Profile” at the bottom of a Community Corner email (as shown below):

 Saracki ran for mayor in 2022 and won.

 Connecting the dots: official City of Oldsmar communication are provided through a podcast called “Mayor’s Community Corner” featuring Mayor Dan Saracki in his official capacity.
 But Saracki the private citizen sends out mass emails for political campaign purposes which are also called “Community Corner” in which he says that effort is “in partnership with” the City of Oldsmar.
 Those emails display the official Oldsmar city seal in their header.

-Meanwhile, the mass emails that are official city communications also displayed the city seal, but obscured behind the elected officials.
+Meanwhile, the mass emails that are official city communications also display the city seal, but it is obscured behind the elected officials.